Inshiya1904/Task-Management-Application/README.md

 # 📝 React Task Management Application

-A simple and stylish task management app built with **ReactJS**.
+A simple and stylish task management app built with ReactJS.
 It allows users to add, edit, delete, mark complete, and filter tasks.
-Tasks are also persisted using **localStorage** and come with due dates, creation timestamps, and confirmation modals.
+Tasks are also persisted using localStorage, creation timestamps, and confirmation modals.
 ---

 ## 🚀 Features